 The governing body is responsible for working strategically with the school to ensure a high quality education.
-They make key decisions like appointing the head teacher, and decisions which directly affect the direction of the school and well being of the children.
+They make key decisions like appointing the headteacher, and decisions which directly affect the direction of the school and the well-being of the children.
 School governors can really make a difference in improving standards throughout the school.

 We all lead busy lives but the meetings are held approximately three times a term so can be fitted in to most schedules, and with the odd hour to play an active part in school life to support the school with your own expertise as much as possible.